PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 kubectl get pdb zk-pdb
 ```

-The `max-unavailable` field indicates to Kubernetes that at most one Pod from
+The `max-unavailable` field indicates to PlaidCloud that at most one Pod from
 `zk` `StatefulSet` can be unavailable at any time.

 ```